 Â

 The primary application for vortex flow meters is steam because no other flow meter can measure steam with only one sensor.
-Other technologies such as DP flow meters, etc. must use, flow, temperature and pressure to measure standard steam flows.
-The SmartmeasurementTM ALVT standard vortex meter measures steam flow at a fixed pressure and temperature.
-In applications where pressures and/or temperatures are not constant, our ALVT-mass Vortex flow meters is ideal because it has a fully integrated pressure and temperature sensor to compensate for dynamic process changes.
-They are also ideal for gas mass flow measurement.
-The ALVT vortex meter’s no-moving-parts design provides users with reliable, maintenance-free operation with long service life even in dirty and contaminated media applications.
+Other technologies, such as DP flow meters, must measure flow, temperature and pressure in order to determine standard steam flows.
+The SmartMeasurementTM ALVT standard vortex meter measures steam flow at a fixed pressure and temperature.
+In applications where pressures and/or temperatures are not constant, our ALVT-mass Vortex flow meters are ideal because they incorporate fully integrated pressure and temperature sensors to compensate for dynamic process changes.
+These meters are also ideal for gas mass flow measurement.
+The ALVT vortex meter’s no-moving-parts design provides users with reliable, maintenance-free operation with long service life, even in dirty and contaminated media applications.

-The SmartMeasurementTM Multi-Variable Vortex Meter or the ALVT-mass automatically adjusts for changes in density, making it easy to accurately measure mass and corrected volume in steam and gas applications.
-Steam measurement requires highest safety and reliability and our proprietary all-cast design, gasket- free, sealed meter body eliminates leak points offers users ease of mind.
-Moreover, having no moving parts or need to install impulse lines means fewer process upsets and smoother operations.
+SmartMeasurement’s Multi Variable Vortex Flow Meters automatically adjust for changes in density, making it easy to accurately measure mass and corrected volume flows in steam and gas applications.
+Steam measurement accuracy requires the highest degree of safety and reliability and our proprietary all-cast design, gasket- free, sealed meter body eliminates leak points and offers users ease of mind.
+Moreover, having no moving parts or need to install impulse lines means fewer process disturbances and smoother operations.

 Please visit our industrial measurement applications section to find more detailed information about where our Vortex flow meters have been successfully used.